Korn Ferry is a global test publisher that provides recruitment tests for employers across a range of different sectors.

 3) Think outside the box

 Keep your preparation interesting by thinking outside the box.
-Play video games that require you to solve numerical problems, do puzzles that flex your logical reasoning skills or ask a friend to probe you on a passage of your favourite book to prepare you for the verbal reasoning test.
+Play game based assessments that require you to solve numerical problems, do puzzles that flex your logical reasoning skills or ask a friend to probe you on a passage of your favourite book to prepare you for the verbal reasoning test.

 4) Read everything thoroughly